ofcat/MathematicsAutomated/README.md

 2) Gauss-Jordan algorithm - use Gaussian elimination to solve systems of equations.
 3) Prime Factors - print all prime factors of a given number.
 4) Hoax Numbers - check for hoax number, which is defined as a composite number, whose sum of digits is equal to the sum of digits of its distinct prime factors.
+5) Standard Deviation and Variance calculator - performs the above operations on an array filled with random values.